Mkabayi kaJama: Early years

-According to oral history Mkabayi was born a twin, and Zulu custom required that one of the two girls be killed at birth to avoid bad luck and the wrath of the ancestors but Zulu chief Jama acted contrary to tradition and spared both Mkabayi and her sister, Mmama.
+According to oral history Mkabayi was born a twin, and Zulu custom required that one of the two girls be killed at birth to avoid bad luck and the wrath of the ancestors but Zulu chief Jama acted contrary to tradition and spared both Mkabayi and her sister, Mmame.
 For this reason, and being of stronger character than her sister, Mkabayi grew up being resented by the Zulu people and was blamed for much of the chiefdom's misfortune.

-In 1762, recognising that her father the chief was growing old and still without a son, Mkabayi went about courting Jama a wife who would bear him an heir, without his knowledge.
-From this effort, Jama would marry Mthaniya, of the Sibiya clan, who bore him a son.
+In 1762, recognising that her father the chief was growing old and still without a son, Mkabayi went about courting Jama a wife who would have a child, his heir, without his knowledge.
+From this effort, Jama would marry Mthaniya, of the Sibiya clan, who had a son with him.
 In recognition of Mkabayi's effort to ensure the continuation of the Zulu line and monarch, the child was named Senzangakhona, meaning "we have done accordingly."